Strike Back: Vengeance

-Strike Back: Vengeance, as it is known in the United Kingdom, is a ten-part British-American action television serial and is the third installment of Strike Back.
-The main cast for the series includes Philip Winchester, Sullivan Stapleton, Rhona Mitra, Michelle Lukes, Rhashan Stone, Liam Garrigan, Charles Dance and Vincent Regan.
+Strike Back: Vengeance, as it is known in the United Kingdom, is a ten-part British action television serial and is the third installment of Strike Back.
+The main cast for the series includes Philip Winchester, Sullivan Stapleton, Rhona Mitra, Michelle Lukes, Rhashan Stone, Liam Garrigan, Charles Dance, Shane Taylor and Vincent Regan.
 In the series, Section 20 are on the hunt for four nuclear triggers, which are in the hands of billionaire and philanthropist Conrad Knox (Dance), across continental Africa.
 In the meantime, Michael Stonebridge (Winchester) wants to avenge his wife's murder, and Damian Scott (Stapleton) contends with a past acquaintance.

 Vengeance was commissioned by Sky1 and Cinemax (the second year since Cinemax was brought on board to co-produce the show) in October 2011.
 The series began filming in January 2012 and took place across South Africa.
 It premiered in the United States on 17 August 2012, and later in the United Kingdom on 2 September.
 Viewership averaged 310,000 for Cinemax and 770,000 for Sky1.
 Critical reactions of Strike Back: Vengeance were generally positive.
 Vengeance was released on DVD in Region 2 on 5 November 2012 and in Region 1 on 6 August 2013.